Pitcairn Islands Environmental Management Plan

 Client: UK Foreign & Commonwealth Office

 Pitcairn Island, a member of the Pitcairn Group, is located in the South Pacific Ocean.
 The island is remote, with a small population and a relatively underdeveloped infrastructure.
-The flora of Pitcairn is unique, with a number of endemic and endangered species.
-Challenges exist for nature conservation on the island, including invasive non-native species, soil erosion and infrastructural development issues.
-Careful environmental management is needed to ensure sustainable development.
+Its flora is unique, with a number of endemic and endangered species.
+Challenges for nature conservation on the island include invasive non-native species, soil erosion and infrastructural development issues and careful environmental management is needed to ensure sustainable development.

 Freddie Fall, Pitcairn Island, photo by Noeleen Smyth